How to Call the Philippines from the US: Cheapest Rates in 2026

 How to Call the Philippines: Step by Step

-Step 1: Create a Free Kinvo Account
+Step 1: Create a Kinvo Account

 Step 2: Buy Credits